⏳ 14 min read · Last updated: August 2026

 🧰 Choosing the Right Container and Supplies

-- One wide-mouth quart mason jar per plant
+- One wide-mouth quart mason jar per plant, since the shape is what gives the taproot depth

 💧 Mixing the Initial Nutrient Solution

-- Fill the quart jar with filtered water until it sits one inch below the rim.
+- Fill the jar with water until it sits about one inch below the rim.

-- Test and adjust the solution to pH 5.5 to 6.5 using diluted pH Up or Down.
+- Adjust to pH 5.5 to 6.5 with diluted pH Up or Down, always measuring after the nutrients go in rather than before.

-- Slide the dark sock or wrap the black paper around the outside of the jar to block all light.
+- Slide the sleeve or wrap the paper around the outside so no light reaches the solution.

 🌱 Moving Delicate Seedlings Into the Jar

-Handling small dill seedlings requires a gentle touch.
-The stems bruise with very little effort, and a crushed stem often leads to permanent collapse within a few hours.
-Always pick the seedling up by the rockwool base rather than pulling on the fragile green stalk.
+Dill seedlings bruise easily, and a crushed stem usually collapses within hours.
+Always lift the seedling by the rockwool base instead of pulling on the stalk itself.

 ☀️ Managing Light For Hydroponic Dill Indoors